robbalee/hack2future/ideas.md

 * Example:
   * How many questions are available for Java FSD?
   * Is the number of questions sufficing for L1?

+# approach
+1. person -> previous claim and history
+2. place and time
+3. type of cliem
+4. consistance

+# ai fine tuning
+1. train a new ai
+2. explain your decision
+a. system prompt - reseach mpre and get the ycombinator open prompt
+b.
+RAG -

+# data
+1. car accidents and resource claims
+2. goverment agency
+- input
+a. user description of the ecents
+b. image of the accident
+c. users history
+d. police documents

+# data processing
+1. resizing image and taking a standard format for the ai models
+  a.

+# models
+a. google gemini 2.5 pro
+b.
+LLABA from gemini
+c.
+Bert / DeREberta for legal context
+d. gpt 4.1